Muhammad-Talha-Rafat/Custom-Shell/linux_command_guide.md

 - `&&` has **higher precedence** than `||`.
 - Bash evaluates `A && B || C && D || E` as `((A && B) || (C && D)) || E`.

----

-✅ **This guide covers:**
-- File and directory management
-- Viewing and editing files
-- Common utilities and processes
-- Logical operators for command chaining